dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 )
 ```

-3 Actually, it’s not quite true to say that all type errors will always be detected—it’s possible to use optional declarations to tell the compiler that certain variables will always contain objects of a particular type and to turn off runtime type checking in certain regions of code.
+3 Actually, it’s not quite true to say that all type errors will always be detected — it’s possible to use optional declarations to tell the compiler that certain variables will always contain objects of a particular type and to turn off runtime type checking in certain regions of code.
 However, declarations of this sort are used to optimize code after it has been developed and debugged, not during normal development.

 4 As an optimization certain kinds of objects, such as integers below a certain size and characters, may be represented directly in memory where other objects would be represented by a pointer to the actual object.
 However, since integers and characters are immutable, it doesn’t matter that there may be multiple copies of “the same” object in different variables.
 This is the root of the difference between EQ and EQL discussed in Chapter 4.